Halloween apps and activities for the 1:1 or single iPad classroom and everything in between! Can you believe Halloween is just around the corner?

 Students can then save their finished pumpkins to the camera roll for sharing!
 I have my students draw a hard copy of their pumpkins as well to hang – we then link these to our digital pumpkins via QR code to save ink.
 Then my students use the included writing paper to write about their pumpkin.
 This activity makes for a great center or Halloween whole group game.

-3. Have students write spooky stories with Halloween Spooky Sounds
+4. Have Students Write Spooky Stories with Halloween Spooky Sounds

 Juice up fiction writing by allowing students to incorporate the sounds included on various free spooky sound Halloween apps.
 Have students draft a spooky story and include the sounds like a rebus.
 Then when reading the story aloud, they can press the sound on the iPad for maximum effect!